sst/sst/www/docs/packages/create-sst.md

 yarn create sst
 ```

-This will create an app in the `my-sst-app/` directory.
+This will prompt you for a folder name and bootstrap the application in that directory.

 ## Options